 The continued growth of our business depends on our access to sufficient funds to support our growth.
-Our primary source of working capital to support our growth is our line of credit which, in April 2008, was extended to July 2011.
-Our need for working capital and the amount of our debt has increased significantly as a result of our five acquisitions since July 2005.
-The maximum available under our line of credit has increased from \$110 million prior to our acquisitions in July 2005 to its current level of \$250 million.
-Our growth is dependent on our ability to continue to be able to extend and increase the line of credit.
+Our primary source of working capital to support our growth is our line of credit which, in May 2010, was extended from July 2011 to July 2013.
+Our need for working capital has increased significantly as a result of our five acquisitions since July 2005, our addition of new licenses and the expansion of our business.
+The maximum available under our line of credit has increased from \$110 million prior to our acquisitions in July 2005 to its current level of \$300 million.
+Our growth is dependent on our ability to continue to be able to extend and increase our line of credit.
 If we are unable to refinance our debt, we cannot be sure we will be able to secure alternative financing on satisfactory terms or at all.
 The loss of the use of this credit facility or the inability to replace this facility when it expires would materially impair our ability to operate our business.
-In addition, considering the uncertainties of the present economic environment, it is possible, in general, that one or more committed lenders might not meet its obligations to lend to us and there is no assurance we would be able to replace any such lender.